(Updated March 2015)

 Medical and business records are retained in accordance with the law and our record retention policy.
 Medical and business records include paper documents such as letters and memos, electronic information on disk or tape, and any other medium that contains information regarding business activities.

-Children's Hospital has an established user friendly, accessible mechanism in place to aid employees in reporting possible violations of the Code of Business Ethics and Conduct of its Corporate Compliance Plan.
+Children’s Hospital has established user friendly, accessible mechanisms in place to aid employees in reporting possible violations of the Code of Business Ethics and Conduct of its Corporate Compliance Plan.
+Reports of possible violations or concerns can be made anonymously by calling the Compliance Hotline at 844/816-7725.
+Possible violations or concerns may also be reported by contacting the Compliance Department at 504/894-5395 or by email at firstname.lastname@example.org

 While every effort will be made to maintain confidentiality of any person reporting a situation to the Compliance Office, such confidentiality cannot be guaranteed.
-The identity of the reporter may have to be disclosed to appropriate authorities.
-Children's Hospital employees have a duty to report any potential misbehavior, whether this report is to their superior or directly to the Compliance Office.
+The identity of the reporter may have to be disclosed to appropriate authorities if the situation warrants.
+Children’s Hospital employees have a duty to report any potential misbehavior, whether this report is to their superior or directly to the Compliance Officer.

 All members of the Medical Staff and Employees are encouraged to bring any issues regarding quality of care rendered such as medication errors, missed or omitted treatments or therapies and any substandard practice (i.e. a breach of JCAHO or College of American Pathologist standards) to the attention of supervisors or department managers.
 If the member of the Medical Staff or Employee believes these issues are not being adequately addressed by the Hospital, they should report the matter to the appropriate agency (i.e. JCAHO, CARF, CAP, etc).
 Members of the Medical Staff and/or employees making any such reports in good faith will not be subject to retaliatory treatment or discipline by Children’s Hospital.

-Periodically Children's Hospital receives requests for information from governmental agencies and departments relating to the services the Hospital provides and to whom such services are provided.
+Periodically Children’s Hospital receives requests for information from governmental agencies and departments relating to the services the Hospital provides and to whom such services are provided.
 These inquiries may take several forms, i.e. subpoenas, records requests, correspondence, telephone calls and personal interviews.
-It is the policy of Children's Hospital to comply with all applicable laws and to cooperate with lawful and reasonable requests from state and federal authorities.
-However, the legal rights of Children's Hospital, its employees and patients must be protected and preserved.
+The Compliance Department should be notified of any external audit requests or request for monetary recoupments in order to determine if internal auditing and monitoring is necessary.
+It is the policy of Children’s Hospital to comply with all applicable laws and to cooperate with lawful and reasonable requests from state and federal authorities.
+However, the legal rights of Children’s Hospital, its employees and patients must be protected and preserved.

 Normally, legal counsel will lead any internal investigation to give the Hospital benefit of attorney-client privilege.
 If an accountant or consultant is needed, normally legal counsel will arrange for one to extend the attorney-client privilege to other professionals.